 - Ability to stream your recordings anywhere, on supported devices

-The extra 150 hours of recording will cost you an extra $14.99 per month.
-If you record a lot of content, you may find that add-on worth the cost.
+If you record a lot of content, you may find this add-on worth the cost.

 How many TVs can you stream at once?